Establishing a Search String to Detect Secondary Studies in Software Engineering: RQ1: Which terms should be used to detect secondary studies in SE?

-T1 returned 174 (51.78\%) studies of the 336 secondary studies detected by the seven tertiary studies altogether.
-A total of 103 (30.65\%) studies are returned by T2 and 73 (21.73\%) was achieved using T3.
+T1 returned 174 (51.8\%) studies of the 336 secondary studies detected by the seven tertiary studies altogether.
+A total of 103 (30.6\%) studies are returned by term T2 and 73 (21.7\%) was returned using term T3.

-One point to be discussed is that one study can be returned by more than one term.
-Therefore, sum of the studies may exceed 100\%.
+One point to be observed is that the same secondary study can be returned by more than one term in the fields.
+Therefore, the sum of included secondary studies may exceed 100\%.
 For example, the total number of included studies in S3 is 67, however the sum returned by all terms is 77 (T1 = 41 + T2 = 26 + T4 = 2 + T5 = 1 + T8 = 2 + T9 = 1 + T6 = 4).
-Similarly, studies returned by combining T1, T2 and T3 added 350 studies (174 + 103 + 73).
+Similarly, studies returned by combining T1, T2 and T3 amounted to 350 studies ($174 + 103 + 73$).

-Figure \ref{termxyear} illustrates the arrangement of the terms used to search for secondary studies in relation to the year of publication of these studies.
-Secondary studies in SE started to appear after the publication of the first procedures to perform SLR \cite{Kitchenham04} published in 2004.
-This fact justify the year of the included studies start in 2005.
-The terms ``systematic review'' and `` literature review'' most appeared in 2009 while the term ``systematic literature review'' in 2011.
-In addition, the biggest concentration of studies are found by these three terms distributed between 2008 and 2011.
-The abbreviation ``SLR'' started be used in the selected studies after 2008.
-In 2008 Petersen et al. published the first study addressing specifically systematic mapping in SE \cite{Petersen08}, as a consequence we believe that this is the reason for the appearance of the term in our set of included studies only in 2009.
+Another point to be considered is that the selected tertiary studies S2, S6, S7 and S8 presented in Table \ref{tbl:SEterms} did not solely use an automated search strategy.
+They also combined complementary search strategies such as manual search \cite{Kitchenham15} and \textit{Snowballing} search \cite{Wohlin14}.
+Due to this fact, the sum of the included secondary studies by each tertiary study amounts to less than the total of the included secondary studies actually provided by the tertiary study.
+For example, S6 has 49 included secondary studies, but only 37 of them could be found by the string term.
+We deduce from this that the remaining 12 studies were added manually.

-Based on our results until now, a partial search string to find secondary studies should be formed by the terms:\textbf{ ``systematic review'' \textit{OR} ``literature review'' \textit{OR} ``systematic mapping'' \textit{OR} ``mapping study'' \textit{OR} ``systematic map''}.
+Considering the results described in this Section, we summarized the synonyms with the top-three higher \textit{recall} of each of the two existing types of secondary studies (SLR and SM) and condensed them in a search string with these terms connected by the logical operator \textit{OR}.
+Since the term ``literature review'' is capable to return the same studies returned by the term ``systematic literature review'', we considered in our search string only the term ``literature review''.
+Accordingly, the search string to detect secondary studies in SE should contain the following secondary studies' terms: \textbf{ ``systematic review'' \textit{OR} ``literature review'' \textit{OR} ``systematic mapping'' \textit{OR} ``mapping study'' \textit{OR} ``systematic map''}.
+Therefore, a suitable search string to detect secondary studies in SE must consists of the domain terms connected by the logical operator \textit{\textit{AND}} to secondary studies' terms.

-\section{RQ2: What is the preferable field(s) to search secondary studies?}
+\section{RQ2: What is(are) the preferable field(s) to search secondary studies?}